MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/get-started-with-ews-managed-api-client-applications.md

 Develop a simple Hello World email client application for Exchange by using the EWS Managed API.

 The [EWS Managed API](https://aka.ms/ews-managed-api-readme) provides an intuitive, easy-to-use object model for sending and receiving web service messages from client applications, portal applications, and service applications.
 You can access almost all the information stored in an Exchange Online, Exchange Online as part of Office 365, or an Exchange server mailbox by using the EWS Managed API.
 You can use the information in this article to help you develop your first EWS Managed API client application.

 > [!NOTE]
+> We’re removing the ability to use Basic authentication in Exchange Online for EWS beginning October 2022  [Deprecation of Basic authentication in Exchange Online](/exchange/clients-and-mobile-in-exchange-online/deprecation-of-basic-authentication-exchange-online).
+You should use OAuth authentication instead.
+[Authenticate an EWS application by using OAuth](/exchange/client-developer/exchange-web-services/how-to-authenticate-an-ews-application-by-using-oauth)

+> [!NOTE]
 > The EWS Managed API is now available as an open source project on [GitHub](https://github.com/officedev/ews-managed-api).
 You can use the open source library to: